-We acknowledge the modeling groups for providing their simulation output for analysis, PCMDI for collecting and archiving this data, and the World Climate Research Programme's Working Group on Coupled Modelling for organizing the model data analysis activity.
-The CMIP-3 multi-model dataset is supported by the Office of Science, U.S. Department of Energy.
-NOAA ERSST data were provided by Dick Reynolds at the National Climatic Data Center.
-PAS was supported by the joint DECC, Defra and MoD Integrated Climate Programme - DECC/Defra (GA01101), MoD (CBC/2B/0417_Annex C5).
-We thank Gabi Hegerl (University of Edinburgh) and an anonymous reviewer for their constructive comments on the paper.
+ACKNOWLEDGMENTS.
+We thank Gabi Hegerl (University of Edinburgh) and an anonymous reviewer for constructive comments on the paper, the modeling groups for providing simulation output for analysis, the Program for Climate Model Diagnosis and Intercomparison for collecting and archiving these data, and the World Climate Research Program's Working Group on Coupled Modeling for organizing the model data analysis activity.
+The CMIP-3 multimodel dataset was supported by the Office of Science, U.S. Department of Energy.
+National Oceanic and Atmospheric Administration ERSST data were provided by Dick Reynolds at the National Climatic Data Center.
+P.A.S. was supported by the joint Department of Energy and Climate Change/Department for Environment, Food and Rural Affairs (GA01101) and Ministry of Defense Integrated Climate (CBC/ 2B/0417_Annex C) Program.